Skip to Content

 Location: Waterline Brewing (721 Surry Street)

-Date: Saturday, February 24, 2024
+Date: Saturday, February 28, 2026

-Time: Noon til 6 pm
+Time: 11:30 am til 6 pm

-Details: The Cape Fear Hooley Under The Bridge is a rain or shine event that’s held four weeks before the parade.
+Details: The Cape Fear Hooley Under The Bridge is a rain or shine event that’s held a few weeks before the parade.
 It’s free to attend, but donations are accepted to help sponsor the St. Patrick’s Day parade in Wilmington.
 The event is hosted by Waterline Brewing Co. and Port City Irish productions.

 Every year, there’s live music from the Wilmington Pipe and Drums group (who also march in the parade).
 There are Irish dancers and Irish bands as well.
-Plus, this year opened with a traditional accordion player (who played more American traditional songs than Irish, but that’s okay).

 A participant in the Wilmington, NC St. Patrick's Day parade.